umbraco/rfcs/cms/0024-element-data-storage.md

 #### An example of why missing data integrity is bad

 Let's say the editor wants to create a variant of the Article and update the text to German, but leave the images used in "Full Image" and "Image + Text" unchanged.
-This works fine as creating new variant simply copies all the data from the English version to the German version.
+This works fine as creating a new variant simply copies all the data from the English version to the German version.

 Later, the images needs to be updated.
 So the editor simply updates them on the English version and publish both the English and German version.
 Because there's no relationship between the two versions, the images are only updated on the English version.

-In other words, the variant features available on properties on a node is not available on Element Data.
+In other words, the variant features available on properties on a node - such as making some properties invariant - is not currently available when working with Element Data.

 ### Possible solution

-All _Element Data_ should be stored as real nodes with no URL.
+All _Element Data_ should be stored as real nodes with no URL as descendants of the node edited.
 This means that they should be _referenced_ by their UDI in a Property on a Node, instead of being _stored_ in a Property on a Node.

-For the Editor and for the Developer, this change won't be noticed compared to what we have today as Element Data won't be visible in the tree in the back office and in the Razor views, the Element Data will appear as a collection of IPublishedElement on a property of an IPublishedElement as it does today.
+For the Editor, this change will appear transparent compared to what we have today, as Element Data won't be visible in the tree in the back office and in the Razor views.

+For the Developer the Element Data will appear as a collection of IPublishedElement on a property of an IPublishedElement as it does today.